 News

-A Google Doodle is celebrating the life of Jamaican-born nurse Mary Seacole.
-Ms Seacole ... she set up her hotel near Balaclava, initially building it from driftwood and scrap metal.
+Ms Seacole was refused as a volunteer nurse, and travelled to the Crimea at her own expense.
+Once there she set up her hotel near Balaclava, initially building it from driftwood and scrap metal.

 Mary Seacole was hailed as a heroine – albeit an unlikely one – in her own lifetime, and the journey she made from obscurity to icon was typical of her age.
-She was born in Kingston ...
+She was born in Kingston, Jamaica ...

 Results that may be inaccessible to you are currently showing.